Dorothea Grimm: Death

-Dorothea died on May 27, 1808 at the age of 52 in Kassel, leaving her son Jacob to take responsibility for his younger siblings.
+Dorothea died on May 27, 1808, at the age of 52 in Kassel, leaving her son Jacob to take responsibility for his younger siblings.
 She is buried in Altstädter cemetery in Kassel.

 In popular culture

 Scholars and critics including Alistair Hauke have written that Dorothea may have influenced the Brothers Grimm view of the concept of motherhood in high and "sacred" esteem, which influenced their decision to change the maternal villain character to a wicked stepmother instead of a biological mother in their later versions of Snow White and Hansel and Gretel.

 Dorothea is portrayed by Claire Bloom in the 1962 American fantasy film The Wonderful World of the Brothers Grimm, which received the Academy Award for Best Costume Design.

 Dorothea is a character in Grimm's Last Fairytale, a 1999 novel by Haydn Middleton (St. Martin's Publishing Group).

-Dorothea is portrayed by Barbora Lukesová in the 2005 adventure fantasy film The Brothers Grimm.
+Dorothea is portrayed by Barbora Lukesová in the 2005 film The Brothers Grimm.